-This committee is responsible for working with Administration to schedule start and end dates (must be beginning of the school year) for the fundraiser and the kick-off assembly date.
-The committee must advertise the fundraiser, create and propose incentive prizes to the PPA Executive Board for approval, and send fundraiser packets to the community.
-Throughout the fundraiser, the committee will response to inquiries and questions in a timely manner.
-The committee will work closely with the PPA Co-Treasurers in collecting payments and processing all orders, and subsequently submitting all the orders in a timely manner to the fundraising company.
+This committee is responsible for working with Administration to schedule start and end dates to coincide with Literacy Week for the fundraiser and the kick-off assembly date.
+The committee must advertise the fundraiser, create, and propose incentive prizes to the PPA Executive Board for approval, and send fundraiser packets/flyers to the community.
+The committee lead will consult with the Marketing and Branding Committee for fundraiser flyers/informationals to share with the community and in weekly email blasts.
+Throughout the fundraiser, the committee will respond to inquiries and questions in a timely manner.
 At the end of the fundraiser, the committee will report volunteer hours to the Parent Hour Coordinator for timely credit.